Skip to content

 --no-ignore — disable the whole filter

 For the rare case when you want to outline a default-pruned subtree without editing any ignore files (.gitignore/.ignore/the hardcoded list), pass --no-ignore.
-It works on outline and digest:
+It works on outline, digest, and grep:

 ast-outline digest node_modules/our-fork --no-ignore